quisquous/quantidian/README.md

 # Quantidian

-Quantidian is a personal data-collection app for your everyday data.
+Quantidian is a personal data collection app for your everyday data.

 ## Why?